csev/dj4e/assn/dj4e_install52.md

 -------------------------------------------

 If after all the above checks, you do not have a Django 5.2 virtual environment installed, lets install one.
-First lets make sure your shell has no current virtual environment by de-activating any current virtual environment:
+First lets make sure your console has no current virtual environment by de-activating any current virtual environment:

     cd ~
     deactivate  # May fail - this is OK

+> **Note**: Throughout this document you will see the use of the "tilde" character (`~`).
+While you cannot use this character everywhere, it represents "the path to your home folder".
+So if your PythonAnywhere username is `drchuck` and you type `cd ~` it is a convenient short cut for `cd /home/drchuck` and means "change directory into my home directory".
+We use it a lot to keep directory paths short, simple and the same regardless of your login account.

 If the deactivate fails with the following message - that is OK.
 You just were not in a virtual environment: